 Saddle up near Seward.
 This ride starts off in the rain forest of Alaska and continues through part of old town Seward that was destroyed by the 1964 earthquake.
 Next it is out to the grass land and the beach of Resurrection Bay where you will see a variety of shore birds.
 The trail crosses many rivers where you see bald eagles up close and watch them feed and nest.
 Then the trail loops back towards home but with another river crossing were the salmon swim through the horse’s legs.
 The scenery is absolutely spectacular.

 Two hour rides scheduled each day at 12:00 noon and 3:00 pm (May through August).
-Check in at least 20 minutes before ride time. $129 per person.
+Check in at least 20 minutes before ride time. $149 per person (plus tax and fees).
 Available May 1 through August 31.

 No riding experience necessary, minimum age 6, maximum of 7 people per ride, maximum rider weight 275 lbs.